asmi-g/asmi-g/README.md

 ## Latest Projects
+🌠 Celestial Orbit Simulation - user interactive simulator that depicts trajectory of moving bodies in space

+🌞 LiDAR Data Processor - takes in a .las file to isolate and visualize a selected sample

 🌌 NASA APOD Project - generates the picture corresponding to their Picture of the Day API

 📊 GitHub Web Scraper - scrapes data from GitHub's "Topic" webpage (https://github.com/topics)

-🌞 LiDAR Data Processor - takes in a .las file to isolate and visualize a selected sample

 ## Recent Titles
 <!--🌀 Systems Analyst Intern @ OpenText -->